NavyaG-lab/Tech-writer/itaipu/guides/contracts_migration_v0_to_v1.md

 - Delete old contracts from `src/main/scala/etl/contract/{service_name}`
 - Create a new `DatabaseContract` that includes the entities generated in the previous step, the entities are generated on `src/main/scala/nu/data/{country}/dbcontracts/{service_name}/entities`.
 [Example][5]
 - Add the `DatabaseContract` to the respective Country's list of the databases.
 [Example][6]
+- PS: Remember to add a `private [country]` to your `DatabaseContract` definition, that will make importing the right country easier.

 ### Step 4: Migrate references to the old contract